-If your team is successful in the first stages and go through to the UK Finals these will be held in November 2022.
-They will further test your knowledge and skills with virtual and real world programming using FANUC Robots.
+This year we will be inviting the top five teams from the Qualifying stage to go through to the UK Finals which will be held in one venue in mid November 2023.
+The competition will be designed to further test your knowledge and skills with virtual and real-world programming using FANUC Robots.